Welcome to Waterville!

 The City of Waterville is located on the banks of the Kennebec River in Maine.
 Waterville is easily accessed by two exits off Interstate-95 as well as Route 201, a national, historic byway and part of the Kennebec-Chaudière Corridor.

 Waterville takes great pride in its downtown, with seven structures listed on the National Register of Historic Places.
-Our downtown is home to many unique shops, one-of-a-kind eateries and a remarkable non-profit community market with produce and products solely from local farmers and craft artisans.
+Our downtown is home to many unique shops, one-of-a-kind eateries and a well attended farmers’ market with produce and products solely from local farmers and craft artisans.

 Visitors will enjoy numerous arts & cultural amenities, including the magnificent Waterville Opera House, Colby College Museum of Art, Redington Museum and the Railroad Square Cinema, which was recently touted as one of “The Best 5 Cinemas in New England” by Yankee Magazine.
 Waterville hosts a year round calendar of outstanding events, such as the Maine International Film Festival, Waterville Intown Arts Fest, Taste of Greater Waterville, and Downtown Waterville Farmers’ Market.